musahabibulloh17/ListMyJob/README.md

 6. **Reminder**
    - Set reminder time when adding/editing a job
    - Desktop notification will appear automatically when the reminder time arrives

+7. **Pomodoro Timer**
+   - Use the Pomodoro timer at the top of the app to focus on your work
+   - Select between Work, Short Break, or Long Break modes
+   - Click Start to begin the timer
+   - The timer will automatically switch to break mode after a work session
+   - After 4 completed pomodoros, you'll get a long break
+   - Desktop notifications will alert you when each session completes

+8. **Sticky Notes**
+   - Create sticky notes in the Notes section
+   - Choose from multiple colors (Yellow, Green, Blue, Pink, Orange)
+   - Edit and delete notes as needed
+   - Notes are saved locally and persist between app restarts

 ## Technologies Used